Pančevo Bridge: Post-war

 On 23 March 1963, a Soviet ship "Leningrad" was towing five, allegedly empty oil tankers.
 Passing under the bridge in the downstream direction, towards Smederevo, one of the tankers in the convoy hit one of the pillars of the bridge and immediately exploded.
-Few minutes later, when "Leningrad" towed all the tankers under the bridge, two smaller explosions were heard.
+A few minutes later, when "Leningrad" towed all the tankers under the bridge, two smaller explosions were heard.
 By the time "Leningrad" reached several hundred meters away from the bridge, three tankers completely sank while two were cut in half by the explosions and protruded from the water.
 The debris from the explosion were scattered all over the area, while the bridge itself was damaged.

 In 1965, the bridge had a major renovation, when it achieved its present appearance.
 Reconstruction project was drafted by engineer Ljubomir Jevtović.
 The massive pillars were expanded at the top, on the downstream side.
 This allowed the placement of the new, parallel bridge construction, which, in axis, was 7.53 m distant from the old one.
 At any point, the traffic wasn't stopped as the placement of the new construction didn't obstruct the carriageways.
 When the new construction was placed around it, the old one was removed and the new structure was pushed into the projected axis by the powerful hydraulic presses.
 The works were fully finished in 1966.
 Some major maintenance works were also done in the 1970s.

 Not counting the Đerdap dams on the Romanian border, Pančevo Bridge was the only bridge over the Danube in Serbia that was not destroyed by NATO forces during the bombing of Serbia from 24 March to 12 June 1999.